 Data visualization is important because it breaks down complex data and extracts meaningful insights in a more digestible way.
 Displaying the data in a more engaging way helps audiences make sense of the information with a higher chance of retention.
-But with a variety of charts and graphs, how can you tell which is best for your specific content and audience?
+Whether you’re a data analyst using data visualization tools to build dashboards or a beginner wanting to add some quantitative backing to your next presentation, visuals are essential when it comes to effective decision making.
+But with all the types of visualizations out there, how can you tell which is best for your specific content and audience?

-Consider this your ultimate guide to data visualization.
-We’re breaking down popular charts and graphs and explaining the differences between each so that you can choose the best slide for your story.
+Consider this your comprehensive guide to effective data visualization.
+We’re breaking down popular charts and graphs and explaining the differences between each so that you can choose the right chart or graph for your story.

 Charts vs. graphs